 Analysis of This Be The Verse

 They fuck you up, your mum and dad.

 And add some extra, just for you.

 ‘This Be The Verse’ by Philip Larkin begins with the most-quoted line of modern literature, “They fuck you up, your mum and dad.”
 It means that the conventions of society as a whole mess up with parents as well as their children.
 Those who blindly follow the absurd rules try to behave rationally and sagacious.
 In reality, they do fuck one’s mind and kill one’s individuality.
 They act like hypocrites while guiding the next generation.
 Moreover, the poet says those people or parents with such a mindset fill others with their faults.
 They don’t even stop there and contribute some extra faults to the younger minds.
 Here, the poet directly addresses the reader.
 In this way, he refers to the universality of the problem.

 But they were fucked up in their turn

 And half at one another’s throats.

 The second stanza of ‘This Be The Verse’ by Philip Larkin refers to the past when the process began.
 When they were kids, their parents also burdened them with their emotional baggage.
 Here, the poet refers to the older generation as “fools in old-style hats and coats”.
-By referring to their garments, the poet ironically points at their intellectual poverty.
-They were showy class and blind followers of the god named “convention”.
-Moreover, the poet sarcastically remarks that they were “soppy-stern”.
-Here, the poet uses an alliteration.
+By referring to their garments, the poet ironically points to their intellectual poverty.
+They were showy class and blind followers of the god named “convention.”
+Moreover, the poet sarcastically remarks that they were “soppy-stern.”
+Here, the poet uses alliteration.
 Whatsoever, the term refers that the older generation was over-sentimental and stern in their beliefs.
-Half the time they were busy fighting with others on meaningless things.
+Half the time, they were busy fighting with others over meaningless things.